Here's everything we know so far about the show. If fantasy is your thing, we also have a similar roundup for season 2 of The Witcher.

 When is the Lord of the Rings TV series coming out?

 Right now, we don’t know.
-It was only announced that Amazon was buying the rights in November 2017, so the final show is probably a long way off still.
+It was only announced that Amazon was buying the rights in November 2017, and the final show is probably a long way off still.

-According to The Guardian, filming for the show kicks off in New Zealand in February, meaning that a 2020 air date is highly unlikely at this point.
-Jennifer Salke, Amazon's head of TV and film, even said that airing in 2021 "is the hope," so next year is the most likely option.
+Filming for the show is now underway though, and Jennifer Salke, Amazon's head of TV and film, said that airing in 2021 "is the hope," so next year is the most likely option.

 What we do know is that this definitely won't be a one-hit wonder.
 Amazon has already commissioned a second season of the series, which may even shoot back-to-back with the first in order to save costs and get season 2 ready to air that little bit sooner.